teamyellowfish/join-our-team/questions.md

        6. Fields need to be captured when shorten URLs are Title and URL.
        7. Fields that need to be listed in the table are Title, URL, Short URL and Created Date and need a button to copy the short URL against each row.
        8. Do not use any API to shorten the URL.
-       9. Refer [Features section](#features-for-the-erp-system) for other details.
+       9. Refer [Features section](#features-of-the-erp-system) for other details.

-     #### Features for the ERP system:
+     #### Features of the ERP system:
      1. Use [AdminLTE template](https://adminlte.io/themes/v3/) or you can use any other template.
+     2. Use Laravel Framework.
-     2. Sign Up (Must use Laravel Auth).
+     3. Sign Up (Must use Laravel Auth).
-     3. Sign In (Must use Laravel Auth).
+     4. Sign In (Must use Laravel Auth).
-     4. User log out (Must use Laravel Auth).
+     5. User log out (Must use Laravel Auth).
-     5. Must use Laravel migration.
+     6. Must use Laravel migration.
-     6. Must use Eloquent ORM.
+     7. Must use Eloquent ORM.
-     7. Ajax form submissions preferably.
+     8. Ajax form submissions preferably.
-     8. Create a repository on any git hosting provider and upload the project, using the proper .gitignore file.
+     9. Create a repository on any git hosting provider and upload the project, using the proper .gitignore file.
 Attach the repository URL as an answer to this question.
-     9. If possible host the project in any cloud hosting and include the URL in the readme.md file of the repository.
+     10. If possible host the project in any cloud hosting and include the URL in the readme.md file of the repository.
-     10. Include any future enhancement that you like to do for the app in the readme.md file (if any).
+     11. Include any future enhancement that you like to do for the app in the readme.md file (if any).

 > Note: It is mandatory that you answer all the questions starting with a __*__.
 You may leave others behind and create a PR.
 However, maximum questions will earn you maximum points.
 >